govau/pancake/README.md

 +      "plugins": [                        //only state the plugins you need here
 +        "@gov.au/pancake-sass"
 +      ],
-+      "org": "@gov.au @nsw.gov.au",       //the organisations with pancake modules
++      "org": "@gov.au @nsw.gov.au",       //the npm organisations that will be searched for pancake modules
 +      "sass": {                           //sass plugin specific settings
 +        "path": "lib/sass/_module.scss",  //where is your sass
 +        "sass-versioning": true           //enable sass-versioning.
 Read more here: https://github.com/dominikwilkowski/sass-versioning